Märta Helena Reenstierna: Biography

 Märta Helena Reenstierna was the daughter of lieutenant Abraham Reenstierna and Catharina Maria von Köhler.
-On 6 June 1775, she married Cavalry Captain Christian Henrik von Schnell (1733–1811).
+On 6 June 1775, she married Cavalry Captain Christian Henrik von Schnell (1733–1811), who was twenty years older than her.
 She had eight children between 1776 and 1787, though by the time she began her diary in 1793, only her son Hans Abraham (1780–1812) was alive to reach adulthood.

 She did not begun her diary until 1793, and the first eighteen years of her marriage are therefore not described.
 However, the spouses seem to have had an active social life, as in retrospect, she described her spouse as: "formerly a resplendent host and an brilliant escort, he is now approaching is 60th birthday and now resembles a sour and sad old man, who detests society and activates himself only by tending to economical matters".

 Reenstierna was a personal friend and benefactor of Bellman, whom she helped financially on several occasions.

 Årsta was a relatively large estate with, among other things, cultivated tobacco.
 She was widowed in 1811, and lost her son in a riding accident the year after.
 At this time, her brother royal equerry Johan Abraham Reenstierna became a tenant of the estate.

 Reenstierna continued with the diary and the managing of the estate until she became blind in 1839.